Deciding on a wood for a desk is often the hardest part of the project.

 - Pine for in-expensive tops

-There are other woods including reclaimed wood, white oak, walnut and others that make great wood desks as well.
+Other woods, including reclaimed wood, white oak, walnut, and others, make great wood desks as well.

 Tools Needed to Make a Desk Top